OffSecHQ/2201030100045/Assignment_1/3 - Prototype/README.md

 # Update 1.4
 - Added Sign Up page

+# Update 2
+- Major update on simplifying the overall design to make it easier to implement, the client is rushing on delivery date Thanks (DHR)

 ### Additional info
 - Prototype files is added
 - The used files and pictures included in [Assets](./Assets/)